powiedl/25-jobster-typescript/README.md

 ## Clear the form

 If you use shadcn/ui (and under the hood react-hook-form) even resetting the form is a little challenge.
 There is a reset method on the form object, but for the Selects I didn't get it to work.
 So I manually set them to the same value as in the initialState and AFTERWARDS I call form.reset().
 If I call form.reset() upfront, than the GUI does not update (I think because calling form.setValue doesn't trigger a rerender of the component).

+## Add the Job to the server

+This is quite straight forward again.
+"Copy/paste" from the userSlice.

+# commit send the Job to the server